Who was Aristarchus?

 relative sizes of the sun, the Earth, and the moon

 Aristarchus, who was born on the Greek island of Samos around 310 BC, spent most of his life working at the University of Alexandria in Egypt.
 Aristarchus is the first person we know of who suggested that the earth might go around the sun and not the other way around.

 Aristarchus figured out that the earth went around the sun by looking at the shadow of the earth on the moon during an eclipse of the moon (now that Thales had shown how to predict eclipses and Anaxagoras had shown how eclipses worked).
 He used Euclid's geometric theories, and his own, to do his calculations.

-Most people at the time thought this was ridiculous, and instead followed Aristotle's idea that the sun went around the earth.
-It wasn't until more than a thousand years later that Al-Ghazali and other Islamic astronomers took Aristarchus (arr-iss-TAR-kuss) seriously.
+Some scientists at the time thought this was ridiculous, and instead followed Aristotle's idea that the sun went around the earth.
+But others followed Aristarchus.
+First Archimedes, and then Al-Ghazali and other Islamic astronomers took Aristarchus (arr-iss-TAR-kuss) seriously.